Energy Transitions

 At Illinois, the future of energy is already taking root.

 In a greenhouse just outside campus, a new variety of sorghum grows taller, faster, and richer in oil than any crop before it.
 Across town, rows of data points flow from campus buildings, powering dashboards that inform everyday decisions about energy use.
 And in labs, fields, and testbeds across the state, researchers are reshaping how we power our world, working not only to reduce emissions but to reimagine what energy can be.
-At the Institute for Sustainability, Energy, and Environment (iSEE), we believe that energy transitions are more than a technical challenge.
-They are a chance to transform systems, unlock new science, and create real-world solutions that scale.

 Focus Areas